erickbytes/lofipython/content/blog/an-example-pelican-git-blog-post-workflow.rst

    save_draft(name, post)

 I've enjoyed working this out on my new blog.
-I can easily edit, improve and fire off blog posts rapidly with this command line based workflow.
+I can easily edit, improve and fire off blog posts rapidly with this command line workflow.